 Greetings!
 My name is Phil Tietjen.
-I’m currently a Visiting Assistant Professor in the Instructional Technology program at Stockton University.
+I’m currently the director of learning design at Davidson-Davie Community College .
 My academic interests generally coalesce around three key areas: emerging learning technologies, group cognition and active learning spaces.

 I approach the word technologies in a very broad sense of the word, where it can include not only tools, but also emergent phenomena and practices such as Open Educational Resources, Open Pedagogy and Learning Tools Interoperability.
 Similarly, I’m interested in exploring how these emergent tools and phenomena can suggest new approaches to the design of online learning environments.